miriampol2c/architectural-constraints/README.md

 | Valid datasets clusters|      1349      |      1167      |       1311       |       1042       |
 | Test datasets clusters |      1424      |      1212      |       1378       |       1070       |
 | Best model @ epoch    |       111      |       116      |        112       |        118       |

-### Main data
-All input/output data needed to reproduce the main results of this article as well as the intermediate analyses are available at this ZENODO repository [TBC].

 ### Code
 This GitHub repository contains the code for: